Wesley Chapel / Tampa

 What to Expect

-Being well-prepared for your appointment will ensure that the doctor has all of the needed information to provide the best possible care for you.
+Being well-prepared for your appointment will ensure that the doctor has all the needed information to provide the best possible care for you.
 It also will help relieve any unnecessary anxiety you may be feeling.
 Educate yourself on your symptoms by reviewing the content on this Web site.
-Also, take some time to review our staff page and familarize yourself with the doctors.
+Also, take some time to review our staff page and familiarize yourself with the doctors.
 We look forward to your first visit.

 Medical services are provided and billed by Stephen F. Levin, DPM, PA.
-Our providers participate in most all of the major health insurance plans in the region.
+Our providers participate in most all the major health insurance plans in the region.
 Following are the health plans which we currently accept.

 If your plan is not listed, we will be unable to file a claim on your behalf.
 However, we can provide you with a form that you can submit to your insurance company to instruct them to send reimbursements directly to you.